 After downloading, WhatsApp automatically saves all files to your smartphone’s gallery.
-In case you have a lot of chats and groups, it will load your device’s storage.
+If you have many chats and groups, it will load your device’s storage.
 So it’s better to stop auto-download from having more available storage and letting your device work fast.

 Another reason for disabling this feature for many people is traffic consumption.
-If this is relevant to you, you can specify in the settings that the files are saved only using Wi-Fi.
+If this is relevant, you can specify in the settings that the files are saved only using Wi-Fi.

 How to switch off WhatsApp auto-download on Android?